How To Choose A Water Filter

 - Absolute Sub-Micron Mechanical Filtration: Captures asbestos and chlorine resistant cysts like cryptosporidium and giardia.

-Most of these filtration types work to reduce a number of contaminants, but their media can range in effectiveness.
-Also, contaminant reduction improves as water stays in contact with the media for a longer period of time.
+Contaminant reduction improves as the water stays in contact with the media for a longer period of time.
 In other words, not all filters are created equal.

 One of the most controversial ingredients found in tap water is fluoride.
 In the 1960s, the United States Public Health Service (PHS) recommended that fluoride be added to tap water to prevent tooth decay.
 Fluoride is now provided to public drinking water in approximately 3 out of 4 U.S. homes.
 Only a reverse osmosis system will remove fluoride from your drinking water.

-Claryum®Countertop and the Clean Water Machine do not require permanent installation or fixtures, so they are easily transportable and great for the average renter.
+The Claryum® Countertop and the Clean Water Machine are also tested and certified to NSF/ANSI Standards 42, 53, 401 + P473.
+But they also have the added benefit of not requiring permanent installation or fixtures, so they are easily transportable and great for the average home renter.

 NSF International: The Gold Standard of Water Filtration Testing